Working to improve Abbey View and Munden View

 Will residents be given updates on the works?

-Over the last few months, we have sent messages by text and email to residents.
+Throughout these works, we are keeping residents informed through text messages and emails.
 Please look out for these messages, as they include important updates on the project and how the works might affect you.

 If you have not been receiving these updates, please contact us to make sure we have the correct details for you.